-The following summary of our results of operations, for the year ended December 31, 2022, four months ended December 31, 2021 and the year ended August 31, 2021 should be read in conjunction with our audited financial statements, as included in this Form 10-K.
+The following summary of our results of operations, for the year ended August 31, 2020 and 2019, should be read in conjunction with our audited financial statements, as included in this Form 10-K.

-We do not have any revenue.
-We classify our operating expenses into research and development, and general and administrative expenses.
-Research and development expenses consists of expenses incurred while performing research and development activities to discover and develop our product candidates.
+Our Company does not have any revenue.
+We classify our operating expenses into research and development, professional fees, and selling, general and administrative expenses.
+Research and development expense consists of expenses incurred while performing research and development activities to discover and develop our product candidates.
 This includes conducting preclinical studies and clinical trials, development efforts and activities related to regulatory filings for product candidates.
 We recognize research and development expenses as they are incurred.
-Our research and development expenses primarily consists of costs incurred in research and development partnerships, preliminary studies, development of potential intellectual property, and research initiatives.